NBCLab/NBCLab.github.io/team/_posts/2017-05-14-peraza-julio.md

 twitter:
 ---

 I completed my bachelor’s degree in Physics at the University of Havana, Cuba.
-During that period, I worked in some interdisciplinary laboratories as a research assistant in the School of Physics and in the Cuban Neuroscience Center (CNEURO).
-I was Co-leader in two projects.
-I presented in numerous Scientific Conference being awarded in some of them.
+During that period, I worked in some interdisciplinary laboratories as a research assistant in the School of Physics and the Cuban Neuroscience Center (CNEURO).

-I have a strong mathematical background.
-I finished with outstanding grades in subjects like Analytical Geometry, Algebra (linear, tensors and group theory), Mathematical Analysis, Differential Equation, Mathematical Methods, Numerical Methods.
-I have skill with some statistical/neuroimaging software, and some programming languages, such as C++, Python, Wolfram Mathematica, Matlab, HTML, CSS, FSL.
+I have a mathematical and physics background.
+I have skill with some statistical/neuroimaging software (Freesurfer, ANTs, AFNI, FSL, CONN, Wolfram Mathematica, Matlab), and some programming languages, such as C++, Python, HTML, CSS, FSL.

-I am interested in Computational Neuroscience, Neuroimaging, Network Science, Meta-analysis, Computer Science and Machine Learning.
+I am interested in Computational Neuroscience, Neuroimaging, Network Science, Meta-analysis, Computer Science, and Machine Learning.